|

 arrangements to view the film privately at the library or to borrow the

-Your participation grade will also be lowered due to the frequent
+video.
+Your participation grade will also be lowered if students are not

-failure to treat others in the classroom with respect (e.g., talking while
+case, or the failure to treat others in the classroom with respect (e.g.,

-Simply put, in order to receive an “A” in this class you must
+participation grade.
+Simply put, in order to receive an “A” in this class

-be a civil, active contributor to class and not merely score well on exams
+you must be a civil, active contributor to class and not merely score well

 |